venture23-zkp/gangwar-aleo/README.md

 }
 ```

-> A valid signature of the admin is required to join the game.

 > To check the signature of the admin, we required something similar to `ecrecover` on Aleo.
 Since we couldn't find something similar, we instead implemented Schnorr Signature Algorithm in Leo.

 Players have the opportunity to choose their player character from a collection of characters available.
 These characters are based on actual NFTs on ICON Blockchain.
 To initiate this process, players make a selection request to our centralized server, which holds authorization to sign the player character.
 The centralized server responds by providing the `Character` along with its associated attributes and a `Signature`.